-In simple words, it is the money left over after paying off all expenses including cost of goods sold, selling and administrative expenses, operating and non-operating expenses, depreciation, interest payments, preference dividend (if any) and taxes.
+In simple words, it is the money left over after paying off all expenses, including the cost of goods sold, selling and administrative expenses, operating and non-operating expenses, depreciation, interest payments, preference dividend (if any), and taxes.
 Net income is reported on the income statement (profit and loss account) and forms a key indicator of a company’s performance.
-Financial analysts find out net profit margin for their analysis and comparison purposes.
+Financial analysts determine the net profit margin for their analysis and comparison purposes.

 Net profit or earnings are different from Earnings before Interest and Tax (EBIT; aka Operating Income / Operating Profit) and Earnings before Interest Tax Depreciation and Amortisation (EBIDTA).
 Let us look at an example of the income statement to get a clear understanding of the various elements of an income statement.
-Before the example, let us briefly understand what an income statement or profit and loss account are?
+Before the example, let us briefly understand what an income statement or profit and loss account is?

 What is an Income Statement?

-An income statement is the summary of a company’s financial performance over a specific period of time.
+An income statement summarizes a company’s financial performance over a specific period of time.
 It is one of the three important financial statements which we use to analyze a company’s performance.
 The other two are the balance sheet and the cash flow statements.
-Other names of the income statement are; profit and loss statement, statement of income or statement of operations.
+Other names of the income statement are; profit and loss statement, statement of income, or statement of operations.

 Components of an Income Statement